rust-random/rand/README.md

     time of new distributions, commonly-used parameters, and parameters of the current sampler.

-Rand is not a cryptographic library.
+Rand is not a cryptographic library and cannot provide guarantees of security.
 While it is our aim that some sub-sets of the library ([`rand::rng()`](https://docs.rs/rand/latest/rand/fn.rng.html), [`rand::rngs::StdRng`](https://docs.rs/rand/latest/rand/rngs/struct.StdRng.html)) are (when used correctly) unpredictable, we cannot guarantee this.
-We keep copies of
-[some outputs](https://docs.rs/rand_core/latest/rand_core/block/struct.BlockRng.html)
-in memory longer than necessary and do not [`zeroize`](https://crates.io/crates/zeroize) used buffers and generators.
+We keep copies of [some outputs](https://docs.rs/rand_core/latest/rand_core/block/struct.BlockRng.html) in memory longer than necessary and do not [`zeroize`](https://crates.io/crates/zeroize) used buffers and generators.
 We do not automatically reseed on fork (see [`ThreadRng`](https://docs.rs/rand/latest/rand/rngs/struct.ThreadRng.html)).
-Rand cannot provide any guarantees of security.
+Rand cannot provide any guarantees of security. which retrieves random data from (operating) system sources without a local memory buffer.

 Documentation: